scipy-conference/scipy_proceedings/papers/vamvourellis_corvellec/vamvourellis_corvellec.rst

 1. Scope the problem;
 2. Specify the likelihood and priors;
-3. Generate fake data that resemble the true data to a reasonable degree;
+3. Generate synthetic data that resemble the true data to a reasonable degree;
-4. Fit the model to the fake data;
+4. Fit the model to the synthetic data;

    a.
 Check that the true values are recovered;
    b.
 Check the model fit;